Shuangyashan Heilongjiang, China Travel Guide

 Candied fruits on a stick, often hawthorn berries, popular in winter months.

-True "fine dining" in the Western sense is very limited.
+True "fine dining" in the Western sense is highly restricted.
 Higher-end local restaurants focus on elevated Dongbei cuisine or possibly basic Sichuan or Cantonese options.

-Numerous local restaurants dish out a wide array of Dongbei dishes.
-Look for establishments that seem tidy and busy with local customers.
+Plenty of local restaurants dish out a wide array of Dongbei dishes.
+Look for establishments that seem tidy plus lively with local customers.

 Abundant near markets, bus/train stations, and in residential areas.
 These offer excellent value and authentic flavors.